Google ADK (default)

 zil validate

-# Run the agent interactively
+# Start the agent server

 import zil